juliapampus/DataspaceConnector/docs/pages/features/concept.md

 ---

-The ids-ready implementation concept of the Dataspace Connector can be found [here](assets/files/DSC_implementation_concept_ids_ready_v4.pdf).
+The Dataspace Connector is "IDS-ready" approved since 03.12.2020, for the certification level base (+ usage control).
+The ids-ready implementation concept can be found [here](assets/files/DSC_implementation_concept_ids_ready_v4.pdf).
 In the table below is an overview of all criteria for the base profile and whether it is already implemented or not.
 A more detailed description of the individual issues can be found in the PDF file.